Standing on the borders of giants

 Israel with higher and Syria with lower HDI.

 R code snippet

 Screenshot of generated PDF files for 70 countries

 To see how the mapping turns out we applied it to the full set of 70 countries.
-We then looked at every individual results and removed the ones that seemed not suitable; for example countries that don't conform with the rules listed above.
-The visualisation of each country was exported as an individual PDF wich made it easy to mark favourites, create a shortlist and eventually import to Sketch for further visual design and layout.
+We then looked at every individual result and removed the ones that didn't seem suitable; for example countries that don't conform with the rules listed above.
+The visualisation of each country was exported as an individual PDF, which made it easy to mark favourites, create a shortlist and eventually import to Sketch for further visual design and layout.

 Testing layout with shortlist

 We took the shortlist of 28 countries and laid them out in an arrangement that would be close to the final poster design.
 At this stage, we went back and forth and tweaked parameters such as angles and the maximum/minimum diameters of circles that represent the countries.
 Once we were happy with the results we removed redundant elements such as scales, applied a colour schema and added copy and legend.